SyedGhazanferAnwar/MailGeek/README.md

 First of all download the mailgeek repository.Then follow the steps below:
 1. Goto chrome options->More tools->Extensions

-2. Then turn on the developer mode and click Load Unpacked option.
+2. Then turn on the developer mode and click Load unpacked extension..
 ![alt text](https://developer.chrome.com/native-client/images/extensions-management.png)

-3. After clicking Load Unpacked option, a dialog will open indicating to select a plugin folder.So select the 'MailGeek-Plugin' folder downloaded from the above repository.
+3. After clicking Load Unpacked option, a dialog will open indicating to select a plugin folder.So select the `MailGeek-Plugin` folder downloaded from the above repository.

 4.That is it.Now a small icon at the top right will indicate that your plugin is active,Now whenever you will send mail to anybody, as soon as he open the mail you will be notified by a mail which looks as follows.